Utku-U/Sustainable_product_analyze/README.md

 5. **Share:** Communicating findings and interpreting results.
 6. **Act:** Applying the insights gained to solve the initial problem.

+**Business Problem:** This involves using machine learning and deep learning models (both broad and deep learning) to predict whether a product is commercially viable (optimum) under all environmental and economic constraints.

 ## Setup
 pip install -r requirements.txt